ton-blockchain/wallets-list/README.md

 - `name`: name of your wallet.
 Will be displayed in the dapp.
 - `image`: icon of your wallet.
 Will be displayed in the dapp.
 - `tondns`: (optional) will be used in the protocol later.
 - `about_url`: info or landing page of your wallet.
-May be useful for TON newcommers.
+May be useful for TON newcomers.
 - `universal_url`: (optional) base part of your wallet universal url.
 [Larn more](https://github.com/ton-connect/docs/blob/main/bridge.md#universal-link)
 - `bidge_url`: (optional) url of your wallet's implementation of the TonConnect HTTP bridge.
 [Learn more](https://github.com/ton-connect/docs/blob/main/bridge.md#http-bridge)
 - `js_bridge_key`: (optional) if your wallet handles JS Bridge connection, specify js key of your bridge object for `window` object.
 [Learn more](https://github.com/ton-connect/docs/blob/main/bridge.md#js-bridge)